Farm accounting basics: methods, setup, and software

 - operations that need a more accurate picture of profitability

-Many small farms start with cash accounting and switch to accrual as they grow.
-Consult with an accountant to determine which method best fits your operation.
+Many small farms start with cash accounting and switch to accrual as they grow or take on inventory.
+Talk to an accountant to determine which method fits your operation best.

 How to set up your farm accounting system